Observations of bald eagles in Arizona are mentioned in the literature from as early as 1866 by Coues in

 into their seventh year.

-Photos and more information about the different plumage stages of the bald eagle can be
+More information about the different plumage stages of the bald eagle

 Arizona bald eagles tend to breed earlier in the year in comparison to northern populations.
 They lay one to three eggs